 From its initial support of graduate research fellowships in 1983, to the current program's inception in the Intermodal Surface Transportation Efficiency Act of 1991, the DDETFP has awarded over $50 million to the brightest minds in the transportation industry.
 From this investment, fellows have pushed for innovative change in multimodal areas from highway infrastructure to aviation to maritime, making the industry more effective and efficient.
 Fellows pursue careers in academia, private industry, and public service, becoming leaders across the nation.

-The DDETFP awards are merit-based and generally result in 150-200 grants annually, subject to the availability of funds.
+DDETFP awards are merit-based and generally result in 150-200 grants annually, subject to the availability of funds.

-Part of the DDETFP supports Fellows to participate in the Transportation Research Board Annual Meeting and in 2018 we celebrated the 25th Research Showcase anniversary
+Part of the DDETFP supports Fellows to participate in the Transportation Research Board Annual Meeting and in 2018 we celebrated the 25th Research Showcase anniversary as highlighted in a recent Public Roads magazine article.

 The Summer Transportation Internship Program for Diverse Groups provides college and university students with on-the-job work experience while working on current transportation-related topics and issues.
 The program seeks to increase the number of college students interested in pursuing transportation related careers.
 The program's paid summer internships are open to all qualified applicants, however the primary focus is to provide opportunities for qualified women, persons with disabilities, and historically underrepresented members of diverse groups.